Renal colic classically refers to acute severe loin pain that occurs secondary to a urinary stone.

-Citrate acts to inhibitor of crystallisation of calcium salts - hypocitraturia has been shown to be a risk factor for the development of calcium oxalate.
+Citrate acts as an inhibitor of crystallisation of calcium salts - hypocitraturia has been shown to be a risk factor for the development of calcium oxalate stones.

 In addition to the advice regarding modifiable risk factors, thiazide diuretics may be given to adults with: